CogStack/gate-nlp-service/README.md

 - `application.language` - application language,
 - `application.params` - NLP-application specific parameters.

-In case of running a GATE Application, the available parameters are:
+When providing a GATE application, some of the available parameters are:
 - `gateAppPath` - the path to the GATE application to be run (mandatory),
 - `gateHome` - the path to GATE installation directory (mandatory),
-- `annotationSets` - the annotations sets to be used (optional),
+- `gateControllerNum` - the number of GATE controllers to be run in parallel (for multi-threading),
-- `gateControllerNum` - the number of GATE controllers to be run in parallel (for multi-threading).
+- `gateAnnotationSets` - the annotations sets to be used (optional).

 ## Example